 Celebrating the past, present, and future

-Stockton University is celebrating 50 years of teaching from fall 2021 through summer 2022.
+Stockton University celebrated 50 years of teaching from fall 2021 through summer 2022.

 Ground was officially broken on December 9, 1970 for the new college campus, nestled on 1,600 acres in what later became part of the Pinelands National Reserve.
 While the Galloway campus was under construction, Stockton’s first students began classes at the Mayflower Hotel in Atlantic City in September 1971.
 The Galloway campus opened in January 1972.